 Automated bidding: This type of bidding charges by impression.
 This is recommended, especially when just starting out, to get the most out of your budget.

-Maximum bidding: This bid type gives you more control with your budget by allowing you to define the max amount you would like to pay per click, per 1,000 impressions, or per video view.
+Maximum bidding: This bid type gives you more control over your budget by allowing you to define the max amount you would like to pay per click, per 1,000 impressions, or per video view.
 When choosing maximum spending, LinkedIn will show you a recommended bid as well as a range of prices that other advertisers are bidding for a similar targeted audience.

 When setting your bid, you can select between: